thebigez8/NFLelo/README.md

 - `home.prob.538` (numeric): The probability of the home team winning, as predicted by fivethirtyeight.

+In addition, the games from era 3 have a few additional columns:

+- `visitor.qb` (character): The visiting team's starting quarterback.

+- `home.qb` (character): The home team's starting quarterback.

+- `vegas.line` (character): The Vegas line.

+- `home.line` (numeric): The line relative to the home team: negative means the home team is favored, zero means the game is a "pick", and positive means the home team is not favored.

 ## scripts

 - `R/validate_data.R` is a script to validate the datasets, ensuring that proper columns